nhsbsa-data-analytics/nhsbsaR/README.md

 # NHSBSA R package

-Helper package for common NHSBSA R actions:
+Helper package for common NHSBSA R actions.
+This R package has been developed by the NHS Business Services Authority Data Science team.

 * Colour / theme static (`{ggplot2}`) and interactive (`{highcharter}`) charts to suit NHS and NHSBSA guidelines